 You can order breakfast from 7am to 10.30am (8am to 11am on weekends), lunch until 4pm, dinner until 11pm and drinks until you’ve stopped caring what the time is.

-Down a surprisingly quiet thoroughfare beyond Baker Street and amid Marylebone's best boutiques, bistros and design showrooms, Chiltern Firehouse has a fantastic central London location.
+Chiltern Firehouse is Marylebone's most luxurious boutique hotel and hangout.
+Down a surprisingly quiet thoroughfare beyond Baker Street but surrounded by the area's best boutiques, bistros and design showrooms, it's a hard-to-beat central London location

 London Heathrow is, traffic permitting, less than an hour’s drive away, though Gatwick, Stansted or City airports are all easily accessible.

 Nearest Tube stations are Baker Street to your north, or Bond Street to your south.
 Overland trains to the Chilterns and the West Midlands run from nearby London Marylebone; London Paddington trains connect you cross-country; Kings Cross trains will take you north and the Eurostar runs from St Pancras.

 Driving (and parking) in London can be a headache: why bother when taxis are plentiful, Tubes are practical and walking is pleasant?